An Evening with douglas cardinal

 Chef Shane is part of a new documentary series exploring modern Indigenous cuisine called Red Chef Revival.
 His first cookbook launches this fall titled, Tawâw: Progressive Indigenous Cuisine (Tawâw is Cree for “Welcome, there is room”).

-Supported in part by The Calgary Foundation, the Art Gallery of Alberta, the University of Alberta and Contemporary Calgary.
+Additional support from the Art Gallery of Alberta, the University of Alberta, the Alberta Association of Architects.

 Thanks to the support of: